User’s API

 • UnboundedDropping: Starts with initial_queue_capacity and reallocates up to unbounded_queue_max_capacity, then drops log messages.

 • BoundedBlocking: Starts with initial_queue_capacity and never reallocates; blocks when the limit is reached.
+A single message larger than the fixed queue capacity cannot fit and fails instead of blocking forever.

 • BoundedDropping: Starts with initial_queue_capacity and never reallocates; drops log messages when the limit is reached.